adeelraj/angular-datagrid/README.md

   this.grid = {};
   // this object can store grid instance configuration this.grid.config = {};
-  // you can get them async
+  // you can also get them async, docs will come soonish® this.grid.rows = [{
-  // docs TODO
-  this.grid.rows = [{
     firstColumn: 123,
     secondColumn: 'foo'